-You’ll reach less people this way, but the quality of your clicks will be better.
-And with FB advertising, quantity over quality isn’t better, since you’re paying for every single ad click!
+You’ll reach fewer people this way, but the quality of your clicks will be better.
+And with Facebook advertising, quantity over quality isn’t better, since you’re paying for every single ad click!

 So, you’ll have to tell FB where to show ads.
 Here are the current options available:

 - On FB: news feed, groups, right column, instant articles, in-stream videos.
 Of these, the newsfeed and the right column are the most useful places to display your ads.
 The rest offer less visibility and fewer opportunities for conversions.